sparkfun/hacker-application/code/SampleCodeWalkThrough.md

 Please note, the comments used in the previous web development projects were limited, since I was the only developer of the projects.
 However, when I develop code that will be shared or in a collaborative development, I try to comment as much as possible to make code easy to follow for other developers.

-That concludes my submission, SparkFun thank you for the opportunity to share a little more about me and previous projects.
+That concludes my submission, SparkFun!
+Thank you for the opportunity to share a little more about me and previous projects.